atharv-naik/PlayTube/Readme.md

 1. **Video Upload, Transcoding, and Streaming:**
    - Users can upload videos which are automatically transcoded into HLS format for efficient streaming.
    - Transcoding tasks are handled asynchronously using Celery workers and a Redis queue.
-   - Transcoded videos are stored on Amazon S3 for optimized content delivery.

 2. **User Authentication and Social Logins:**
    - User registration, login, and logout functionalities are implemented.
-   - Google social login is integrated using `django-allauth` for a seamless experience.
+   - Google social login is integrated using `django-allauth` for a seamless experience. (dev)

 3. **Video Playback Tracking and Resume:**
    - User engagement is tracked by recording watch history.